 A box foundation is a load-bearing foundation, usually made of reinforced concrete, with a box-shaped cross-section.
 It is used when large vertical loads, horizontal forces and moments must be safely transferred into the subsoil while deformations, settlements and vibrations are to be limited.
 Thanks to the hollow-box configuration, material can be saved while achieving high stiffness, installations can be routed in a protected manner, and the ground is engaged over an area.
 The concept is encountered in building construction and structural engineering, for machine foundation systems, masts and towers, and occasionally as a caisson in water-bearing layers.
+In practice, the term is also used for rigid box footings with a hollow core that provide a favorable stiffness-to-weight ratio and robust serviceability performance under combined actions.

-Definition: What is meant by a box foundation
+Definition: What is meant by a box foundation?

 A box foundation is a foundation structure with continuous, load-bearing walls (wall diaphragms) and a foundation slab, optionally supplemented by a top slab.
 The interior may remain hollow, be partially backfilled, or be used structurally.
 Load transfer occurs through the foundation slab and the walls as an area load into the ground; at the same time the box cross-section increases bending and torsional stiffness.
 In practice, designations such as hollow box foundation or, for lowered boxes in cohesive soils or under water, caisson are also used.
 In contrast to a simple slab or isolated/strip foundations, the box foundation combines slab and wall systems to control high loads, eccentric actions and dynamic effects.
+Where required, the cavity accommodates protected routing of ducts, anchor fields and inspection space, supporting efficient maintenance and later adaptation.

 Structure and design characteristics

 As a rule, a box foundation consists of a load-bearing foundation slab, perimeter walls, and local reinforcements at bearing points, anchor fields and penetrations.
 Ring-shaped or rectangular footprints are typical, accommodating the support geometry of masts, columns or machine foundation systems.
 The reinforcement is designed for punching shear resistance, crack width limitation and fatigue; the wall-to-slab joints receive structurally effective upstands and anchors.
 With a high groundwater level, uplift and watertightness must be considered, for example by integrated sealing joints, concrete water impermeability concepts or external waterproofing.
 Depending on the subsoil, loads are introduced into the ground via surface pressure, friction and, if necessary, supplementary deep foundation elements (e.g. micropiles).
+For constructability, reinforcement congestion at nodes is reduced by staged laps, headed bars or couplers, and penetrations are detailed as sealed, structurally effective sleeves.

 Typical fields of application